DrKibou/DigiSort/README.md

 ## Overview
 This is a Flutter application designed to sort numbers utilizing the selection sort algorithm.
 Flutter is an open-source UI software development kit created by Google, used to develop cross-platform applications for Android, iOS, Linux, macOS, Windows, Google Fuchsia, and the web from a single codebase.

-## Features
-Platform: Runs on Android.

 ## Algorithm
 ```
  int n = arr.length;
-        // One by one move boundary subarray
+        // One by one move boundary of subarray
         for (int i = 0; i < n-1; i++)
         {
             // Find the minimum element